bildlich/kd-hfg-template/README.md

 ## What this is code is about

-This repository contains the website of the Communication Design department at HfG Karlsruhe (Karlsruhe University of Arts and Design) runs on Typo3.
+This repository contains the website of the Communication Design department at HfG Karlsruhe (Karlsruhe University of Arts and Design).
+The website runs on Typo3.

-## Transferring the project
+## Transferring the project to you

+This repo is currently maintained by Matthias Gieselmann.
 The nature of schools is that students and staff fluctuate.
 I am happy to hand the project over to you.
 Drop me an email.
 I can add you as a collaborator or transfer the repository to you.
-You will also get control over the dploy account to deploy the files to the server.

 ## Whom to contact